 The end result has been an extensive worldwide presence.
 Both cards may be used at more than 25 million locations in 170 countries.

 Whereas the Visa and MasterCard systems engage many organizations, American Express and Discover are akin to one-stop shops.
 That is, they issue their own cards, authorize purchases and settle both with consumers and merchants.

 American Express's roots date to the mid-19th century when the company was a competitor to the U.S. Postal Service.
 It invented travelers checks in 1891 but didn't enter the credit card business until the late 1950s when it introduced a charge card for travel and entertainment expenses.
 AmEx was first to market with a plastic card, although it didn't allow revolving payments until 1987; prior to then, it required customers to pay their balance in full at the end of each month.

 American Express generally charges merchants a higher fee.
 That may account for its lesser reach than Visa and MasterCard.
 American Express says its cards are accepted in more than 130 countries.

 Discover was introduced in 1985 by retailing giant Sears in its expansion into the financial services industry.
 It was sold to Dean Witter, which was later acquired by Morgan Stanley.
 In 2007, Discover became its own company, Discover Financial Services.
-Last year, the company purchased Diner's Club.
-It is accepted at 4 million locations, which is fewer than Visa, MasterCard or American Express.
+In 2008, the company purchased Diner's Club, and in doing so, broadened its acceptance overseas.